Georeactor/georeactor-blog/posts/osm-1.md

 Chrome and the tile renderer were correctly recognizing right-to-left text, and rendering both open parentheses opening toward the left.

-On the Map Data viewer, my understanding  that the full string was wrapped by parentheses was confused by this being a left-to-right language layout table.<br/>
+On the Map Data viewer, my understanding  that the full string was wrapped by parentheses was caused by this being a left-to-right language layout table.<br/>
-With a wider cell, the string would look like it did in iD - it's showing one open parenthesis at the left end of the text, then starts printing Arabic with an open parenthesis before the word مشکۆ.
+In a wider cell, the string would look like it did in iD - it's showing one open parenthesis at the left end of the text, then switches to printing Arabic with another open parenthesis before the word مشکۆ.
+In other words, both of the parens in this line are the character **(**.

 <img src="/blog-images/osm-5.png"/>